 If you're new to the concept of downshifting, you might be mistaken that it's not relevant to you and is a bit "new-agey", but that's not true at all and, as an example, Tracey's website has a list of things that an individual can do easily to change their lifestyle, without having to change their character or profile.

+I would describe myself as a "downhill-shifter", someone who is on the way but not yet fully there, but who wants to commit more to the principles.
+I try to be more sustainable and cycle wherever I can in my local area.
+I belong to a local bartering group.
 I make jewellery for friends instead of buying presents (which saves a lot of money).
 When we have a family day out, we tend to enjoy the great outdoors away from commercial temptations.
 We have a compost bin in our garden as well as a water butt and try to incorporate edible plants into our small suburban garden.
 Here's a tour of our little patch of land:

 Here you can see our potatoes which we planted in a tub.
 You might even be able to make out the black compost bin behind.
 Next is the well-disguised non-intrusive water butt (honestly it is there, behind the bay tree).
-Again
+Against the fence is our blackberry plant and further along you'll see the rhubarb.

 You don't need a greenhouse to grow tomatoes and here is our seedling tray on our windowsill, followed by tomatoes grown in a pot outdoors.
 We have a bay-tree hedge as well as herbs in pots.